Bug report #18985

 Tracing does not trace the line until the last selected vertex.
 The closest it gets is the second to last vertex.

-#2 Updated by Brian Savage over 1 year ago
+#2 Updated by Brian Savage almost 2 years ago

 I am experiencing the same issues.
 The problem became more pronounced when I switched the display crs from NAD27 to WGS84.
 Not sure why that would have been an issue.
 There were still minor issues with intersections while in NAD27.
 The shapefiles I am using are in WGS84.

 Not sure if this is related or has already been reported, but the auto tracing tool also leaves gaps and overlaps with a difference between the points of around 1e-15 or so.

 #6 Updated by Andreas Wicht over 1 year ago